dvitanov/lorevc/docs/phase-i-preparation/prepare-the-company/get-advantages.md

 ### Leverage Events

-In addition to press, you can include other kinds of activities in your strategy including speaking at conferences, presenting at a demo day, participating in competitions, or whatever else you might think is effective.
+**In addition to press, you can include other kinds of activities in your strategy including speaking at conferences, presenting at a demo day, participating in competitions, or whatever else you might think is effective at reaching your target investors.**

 Whatever you decide to use, make sure to time things in a way that reinforces your fundraising efforts.
 Essentially, you want your message to be heard and seen when it helps - that is, once you are out there getting introductions to investors and having conversations with them.
 That’s how momentum is created and maximized.